These Are the Four Most Popular Kitchen Cabinet Styles

-The biggest design component in every kitchen remodel is the cabinetry.
-But with so many options available—and so many covetable color choices—deciding on style and color can be completely overwhelming.
-To help with some of the guesswork, here's a quick explanation of the most popular cabinet styles.
+The biggest design component in every kitchen remodel is the cabinetry, but with so many options available—and so many covetable color choices—deciding on style and color can be completely overwhelming.
+To help with some of the guesswork, here's a quick explanation of the most popular kitchen cabinet styles.
 Plus, we're sharing the best coordinating colors in order to make creating a flawless kitchen a little bit easier.

 Inspired by the golden age of Europe, traditional is the most formal cabinetry style, often embellished with ornately carved details.
 The doors often have raised panels which sometimes feature an arched design.
 Traditional cabinets are often found in rich color woods, but carved details might be treated with an antiquing or glazing effect.

 Shaker is the most stylistically versatile cabinet design.
 Thanks to its simple frame and panel structure, these cabinets blend in with either a traditional or a contemporary look.
 The style originates from the Shaker religious group that fled to the American colonies in the 1780s; the group became known for their simple, utilitarian, and smart design, including the famous peg rail.

 Shaker cabinets are made from a five panel door, which is made up of a four-piece frame with a flat panel in the center.
 These cabinets are traditionally made from high-quality American wood, but it now fairly common to see them painted in pretty much any color under the sun.
 For a more modern look, some homeowners will paint the upper cabinets one color, then use a different paint or wood stain for the lowers.

 Country or Farmhouse